Amirnlz/Amirnlz/README.md

 **I'm Flutter Developer from Iran.**

-- 🔭 I’m currently working at [Narvan ventures](https://narvanventures.com/)
+- 🔭 I’m realy interested about Flutter and dart
-- 🌱 I’m currently learning anything about Flutter
+- 🌱 I’m currently learning about Mobile development
+- 💬 Ask me anything about flutter and dart
-- 👯 I’m looking to collaborate on Open source Flutter porjects
+- 👯 I’m looking to collaborate on Open source porjects
-- 📫 Reach me by sending email
+- 📫 Reach me by sending [email](mailto:amiirnlz79@gmail.com)

 #### Get in touch